uva-engineering-decision-analysis/class_notes/Session_5.md

 $\pi(\theta\x_{1},x_{2},...,x_{n}$: Updated or posterior beliefs

-One important approach to updating the beliefs is Baysian Analysis.
+One important approach to updating the beliefs is Bayesian Analysis.